Chart Color Schemes

 Health performance in Northam is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Northam, with common conditions prevalent across both younger and older age groups.
+Health data shows significant issues for Northam, with common health conditions prevalent across both younger and older age groups.

-Private health cover stands at approximately 51% of the total population (~6,379 people), slightly lower than the average SA2 area.
-The most frequent medical conditions are arthritis (affecting 10.0% of residents) and mental health issues (9.1%), with 62.6% reporting no medical ailments, compared to 64.7% in Rest of WA.
+Private health cover stands at approximately 51% (~6,379 people), slightly lower than the average SA2 area.
+The most frequent medical conditions are arthritis (10.0%) and mental health issues (9.1%), while 62.6% of residents report having no medical ailments, compared to 64.7% in Rest of WA.
 Northam has 18.6% of residents aged 65 and over (2,323 people), lower than the 21.7% in Rest of WA.
 Health outcomes among seniors present some challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health